pchandler858/SEO-nanigans/README.md

 ## Description

-On-the-job type of exercise where the main focus was on HTML semantics.
+"On-the-job ticket" type of exercise where the main focus was on HTML semantics.

 ##These were the challenge requirements: